-Student Loan Forgiveness: What’s Getting Fixed?
+Student loan forgiveness: What’s getting fixed?

 It’s not the broad student loan forgiveness borrowers may be dreaming of.
 Instead, it’s the latest example of the Biden administration’s strategy of tackling student loan debt through existing programs.

-“The Biden administration has committed to an overhaul of the student loans system and how it functions — whether the programs are easy access and whether people can get forgiveness — and I think this is an important step forward on that path,” says Sarah Sattelmeyer, project director of education, opportunity and mobility in the higher education initiative at New America, a public policy think tank.
+“The Biden administration has committed to an overhaul of the student loans system and how it functions — whether the programs are easy access and whether people can get forgiveness — and I think this is an important step forward on that path,” Sarah Sattelmeyer, project director of education, opportunity and mobility in the higher education initiative at New America, a public policy think tank, said.

 Neither President Joe Biden nor Congress has committed to forgiving loans en masse despite calls to do so from prominent Democrats, state officials and consumer rights advocacy groups.